Evolution of insects: Carboniferous

 Very early Blattopterans had a large, discoid pronotum and coriaceous forewings with a distinct CuP vein (a unbranched wing vein, lying near the claval fold and reaching the wing posterior margin).
 These were not true cockroaches, as they had an ovipositor, although through the Carboniferous, the ovipositor started to diminish.
 The orders Caloneurodea and Miomoptera are known, with Orthoptera and Blattodea to be among the earliest Neoptera; developing from the upper Carboniferous to the Permian.
 These insects had wings with similar form and structure: small anal lobes.
-Species of Orthoptera, or grasshoppers and related kin, is an ancient order that still exist till today extending from this time period.
-From which time even the distinctive synapomorphy of saltatorial, or adaptive for jumping, hind legs is preserved.

 Palaeodictyopteroidea is a large and diverse group that includes 50% of all known Paleozoic insects.
 Containing many of the primitive features of the time: very long cerci, an ovipositor, and wings with little or no anal lobe.
 Protodonata, as its name implies, is a primitive paraphyletic group similar to Odonata; although lacks distinct features such as a nodus, a pterostigma and an arculus.
 Most were only slightly larger than modern dragonflies, but the group does include the largest known insects, such as griffinflies like the late Carboniferous Meganeura monyi, and the even larger later Permian Meganeuropsis permiana, with wingspans of up to 71 cm.
 They were probably the top predators for some 100 million years and far larger than any present-day insects.
 Their nymphs must also have reached a very impressive size.
 This gigantism may have been due to higher atmospheric oxygen-levels (up to 80% above modern levels during the Carboniferous) that allowed increased respiratory efficiency relative to today.
 This allowed giant forms of pterygotes, millipedes and scorpions to exist, making the newly arrived tetrapods remain small until the Carboniferous Rainforest Collapse.
 However, a large griffinfly with a wingspan about 43-47 cm is known from the late Permian, when the oxygen level was much lower.
 In addition, griffinflies probably lived in open habitats, as evidenced by Meganeurites gracilipes.
 M. gracilipes exhibited elongate wings that did not befit densely forested habitats, and had dorsally enlarged compound eyes much like modern dragonflies that hunt in open habitats.